LavaMoat/LavaMoat/NOTES.md

   - [ ] config -> endowments in sesify prelude
   - [ ] get packageName from modules stream
   - [ ] cleanup old config generation
+  - [ ] need tests that generate config then use it
 - [ ] try on metamask

 # berlin notes